samikamal21/Bomb-Lab/README.md

 A text file with useful gdb methods to go through the bomb and my thought process and trials for defusing each phase.

 ## mysolutions.txt
-The text file of all the solutions for my particular bomb
+The text file of all the solutions for the bomb.

+## phase.txt files
+Individual text files that only show the phases of the bomb.